 Insert the Ubuntu installation media and power on the system.
 If the system tries to boot from the hard disk drive you will need to enter the BIOS set up for your computer and change the boot order so that it boots from the installation media drive first.
-Once the system has booted, the Installing Ubuntu with the Network Installer screen shown in Figure 4-1 will appear:
+Once the system has booted, the screen shown in Figure 4-1 will appear: